cameronmathis/GenMP/docker/README.md

 ## Dev

-`docker build -f docker/Dockerfile.dev -t gen-mp:dev .`
+`docker build -f docker/Dockerfile.dev -t gen-x:dev .`

-Creates a docker dev image and names it "gen-mp:dev".
+Creates a docker dev image and names it "gen-x:dev".

-`docker run -d --rm -p 80:80 gen-mp:dev`
+`docker run -d --rm -p 80:80 gen-x:dev`

-Starts a container from the "gen-mp:dev" image.
+Starts a container from the "gen-x:dev" image.
-Open [http://localhost/GenMP](http://localhost/GenMP) to view it in the browser.
+Open [http://localhost/GenX](http://localhost/GenX) to view it in the browser.

 ## Prod

-`docker build -f docker/Dockerfile.prod -t gen-mp:prod .`
+`docker build -f docker/Dockerfile.prod -t gen-x:prod .`

-Creates a docker prod image and names it "gen-mp:prod".
+Creates a docker prod image and names it "gen-x:prod".

-`docker run -d --rm -p 80:80 gen-mp:prod`
+`docker run -d --rm -p 80:80 gen-x:prod`

-Starts a container from the "gen-mp:prod" image.
+Starts a container from the "gen-x:prod" image.
-Open [http://localhost/GenMP](http://localhost/GenMP) to view it in the browser.
+Open [http://localhost/GenX](http://localhost/GenX) to view it in the browser.